S-Javaid17/Ghost_Shooter/README.md

    If there are display glitches or misalignment, check the pixel clock and frame counter.
 Also, ensure that the 25 MHz clock (derived from the 100 MHz system clock) is correctly configured (refer to clock management circuit).

 3. **Sprite Rendering**:
-   Confirm that sprites appear in the correct positions by simulating movement logic and VGA output in Vivado’s simulation environment.
-Check the sprite sheet to ensure all rotations are displayed as expected.
+   Confirm that sprites appear in the correct positions by simulating movement logic and VGA outputs.

-### Button Debouncing
+### Progress

-- Use test benches to verify the debouncing logic for both rotation and shooting buttons.
-- Verify in hardware that button presses register only once per press, even with slight bouncing.
+-

 ---